pip-services/pip-services-docs/content/en/python/commons/validate/schema.md

 - **returns**: List[[IValidationRule](../ivalidation_rule)] - a list with validation rules.

 #### is_required
-Gets a flag that always requires non-null values.
+Gets a flag that always requires non-None values.
-For null values it raises a validation error.
+For None values it raises a validation error.

 > is_required(): bool

-- **returns**: bool - true to always require non-null values and false to allow null values.
+- **returns**: bool - true to always require non-None values and false to allow None values.

 #### make_optional
 Makes validated values optional.
-Validation for null values will be skipped.
+Validation for None values will be skipped.
 This method returns reference to this exception to implement Builder pattern to chain additional calls.